aleckirkley/MDL-network-population-clustering/README.md

 **n_fails:** number of failed reassign/merge/split/merge-split moves before terminating algorithm \
 **bipartite:** 'None' for unipartite network populations, array [# of nodes of type 1, # of nodes of type 2] otherwise \
-**directed:** Set to True when sets of edges input are directed
+**directed:** Set to True when sets of edges input are directed **max_runs:** Maximum number of allowed moves, independent of number of failed moves

 **Outputs of 'run_sims' (unconstrained description length optimization) and 'dynamic_contiguous' (restriction to contiguous clusters):** \
 **C:** dictionary with items (cluster label):(set of indices corresponding to networks in cluster) \